How do I check the version of EPI2ME Labs I have installed?

 Can I run more than one workflow at a time?

 Multiple workflows can in principle be run simultaneously.
-EPI2ME Labs does not however monitor the total resource used by workflows it starts to ensure the system is not put under undue resource pressure: users should be aware that running many workflows simultaneously may affect system performance and stability.
+EPI2ME Desktop does not however monitor the total resource used by workflows it starts to ensure the system is not put under undue resource pressure: users should be aware that running many workflows simultaneously may affect system performance and stability.
 You can watch the status of running workflows by clicking the instances clock icon.

 On GridION and PromethION sequencing devices, EPI2ME Labs workflows run with lower priority than MinKNOW and so data acquisition should not be affected.